-Institutional Equity and Title IX Office: In 2020 the Title IX Office trained and educated over 17,000 participants through multiple programs.
+Office for Institutional Equity: In 2022 the Title IX Office trained and educated over 17,000 participants through multiple programs.
 Some programs include: Mandatory Reporter Trainings, New Student Programs (Fall and Spring Graduate and Undergraduate Student Orientation and EVERFI modules), Sexual Assault Prevention, Bystander Intervention and Healthy Relationships and Consent workshops and Awareness Campaigns (Domestic Violence Awareness Month, Sexual Assault Awareness Month, Denim Day, Purple Thursday).
-For more information about Title IX Office's programmatic efforts, please visit: https://www.mines.edu/institutional-equity-title-ix/wp-content/uploads/sites/357/2021/05/Title-IX-Education-and-Trainings-Annual-Report-2020-Calendar-Year.pdf
+In late 2022, the Sexual Harassment and Assault Advocacy, Prevention and Education Office was created under Student Life to further efforts related to education and advocacy for the campus.